Dedicated to the preservation and promotion of the scientific, historical and cultural heritage of the Mojave Desert.

 Join us in helping to preserve the heritage of the desert.
-Your membership and participation is always welcome.
+Your membership and participation are always welcome.

 We have four levels of membership (see Membership Application).
-Membership benefits include receiving Desert Tailings, our monthly newsletter, participation in all field trips, and a 10% discount in our bookstore and gift shop.
+Membership benefits include receiving Desert Tailings, (our monthly newsletter,) participation in all field trips, and a 10% discount in our bookstore.

 General Monthly Meetings

 Our General Meetings are at 7:00 pm at the Museum (270 E. Virginia Way) on the last Wednesday of each month except:

 November: Meeting is one week earlier than usual due to Thanksgiving.

 December: Meeting is cancelled due to the Christmas Holiday.